AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

 ![Linux Terminal installed and opened via Start menu](/img/img4.png)

-After installing our Linux distro, let's do something cool, try this command for instance:
+Inside the Linux Terminal you are able to run _bash_ commands, try this for instance:

 ```bash
 sudo apt-get install && sudo apt-get upgrade
 ```

-It should update your Linux system.
-Isn't cool ?
+It should prompt for your password and update your Linux system.
+Isn't it cool ?
 You'd never miss any update with such a bad ass interactive interface.
 I literally prompt this command every signle day, and it still blowing my mind.

 #### Terminal and Python Shell

-Now regardless of your Operating System, you can run **Python** directly in your Terminal using the following command.
+Now regardless of your Operating System, you can run **Python** directly in your Terminal using this bash command.

 ```python
 python3